Letting agents can play an important role in helping vulnerable people to stay in their homes, says Gavin Corbett

 So the project engaged a group of 12 letting agents with whom to work over a period of almost two years, involving referral, advice line, training and good practice sharing: all designed to increase capacity and confidence in helping tenants who got into or were at risk of getting into difficulty.
 Ultimately, the aim is to help more tenants stay in tenancies where possible and to prevent homelessness.
 From a letting agent business point of view, reduced turnover and heading off management or arrears problems at an early stage makes a lot of sense.

 The pilot, funded by the Oak Foundation, has now come to an end.
 However, an independent evaluation of the work concluded that there were many merits in the Letting Agent Plus approach which deserved a wider airing among the 900 or so letting agents in Scotland.
-So we have distilled the main lessons of the project into a brief guide.
+So we have distilled the main lessons of the project into a brief guide How to help tenants struggling to manage their tenancy.
 Many of the pointers are simply good management practice and easily absorbed within day to day agent business and include:

 - Early communication of tenancy expectations at sign-up stage